confluentinc/kafka-connect-elasticsearch/docs/configuration_options.rst

   * Default: 100
   * Importance: low

-``conn.timeout.ms``
+``connection.timeout.ms``
-  How long to wait (in milliseconds) when establishing a connection to the Elasticsearch server.
+  How long to wait in milliseconds when establishing a connection to the Elasticsearch server.
+The task fails if the client fails to connect to the server in this interval, and will need to be restarted.

   * Type: int
   * Default: 1000
   * Importance: low

 ``read.timeout.ms``
-  How long to wait (in milliseconds) for the Elasticsearch server to send responses.
+  How long to wait in milliseconds for the Elasticsearch server to send a response.
+The task fails if any read operation times out, and will need to be restarted to resume further operations.

   * Type: int
   * Default: 3000